 At Belden, we believe that responsible stewardship, managing our climate impacts, and driving sustainability through innovation is core to our business strategy.
-In 2022, we continued to deliver on our commitment to creating shared value for all our stakeholders and executed on our ESG strategy across our strategic priority topics
+In 2023, we continued to deliver on our commitment to created shared value for all our stakeholders and executed on our ESG strategy across our priority topics.

-Our ESG matters are overseen by our Board of Directors through the Nominating and Corporate Governance Committee.
-Belden's ESG Steering Committee implements our global ESG strategy under the leadership of our SVP of Human Resources.
-For more information about our approach to ESG and governance matters, please our Sustainability page at https://www.belden.com/resources/sustainability.
+Our ESG initiatives are overseen by our Board of Directors through the Nominating and Corporate Governance Committee.
+Belden's ESG Steering Committee implements our global ESG strategy under the leadership of our Senior Vice President -Legal, General Counsel and Corporate Secretary.
+For more information about our approach to ESG, please visit www.belden.com/resources/sustainability/environment.